frePPLe/frepple/doc/user-guide/model-reference/buffers.rst

 * | `Buffer_infinite`_:
   | An infinite buffer has an infinite supply of the material is available.

-* | `Buffer_procure`_:
-  | A buffer that is replenished by a supplier.
-A number of parameters
-    control the re-ordering policy: classic re-order point, fixed time ordering, fixed quantity ordering, etc...
-  | Note: This buffer type is deprecated.
-Using the itemsupplier model
-    provides exactly the same functionality.
-The model is still available in the planning engine, but all references to it from the user interface and database have been removed already.

 **Fields**

 ================ ================= ===========================================================